akiyosi/goneovim/README.md

 Or you can get the latest binary from Github Actions CI.
 See [Actions](https://github.com/akiyosi/goneovim/actions) page.

-If you are a MacOS user, run `xattr -c /path/to/goneovim.app` to avoid the 'unknown developer' warning or the 'Goneovim is damaged and can't be opened' error.

 ### Install via Package Manager

 Windows users can install using scoop: